Sustainability

 FRUCOM members are involved in numerous initiatives to make their supply chains and production activities more sustainable.

 FRUCOM members are aware of the importance of sustainable practices to manage and reduce impact and create sustainable value for the planet, people and business.
-Discover more by below by clicking on the different products:
+Discover more by clicking below on the different products:

 Edible nuts and seeds